ROCm/ROC_SHMEM/README.md

     ./configure

-RO_NET supports multiple options to tune features and optimize your
+RO_NET supports multiple configuration options to tune features and optimize your installation:
-installation:

     --enable-gpu-heap
         This option enables the allocation of the OpenSHMEM symmetric heap on